chunkangwong/react-query-demo/README.md

 };
 ```

-The old way of fetching data in React would be to use the `useEffect` hook to fetch the data and store it in state together with a loading flag and an error flag:
+The old way of fetching data in React would be to use the `useState` and `useEffect` hook to fetch the data and store it in state together with a loading flag and an error flag:

 ```js
 import { useEffect, useState } from "react";